Top commodity managers tip refiners and oil products for Q4

 "Fixed investment as a percentage of GDP is at an absolute high - they are over-investing in infrastructure that has no economic value, financed with cheap bank credit.
 Base metals stocks are priced on another round of stimulus but they will crash if that is not sustained."

 He believes that gold and silver miners, where he has a strong overweight, still have some catching up to do, however.
-Key holdings include Pan American Silver PAA.TO, Iamgold (IMG.TO), Silver Wheaton (SLW.TO) and African Barrick ABGL.L.
+Key holdings include Pan American Silver, Iamgold , Silver Wheaton and African Barrick.

 "There is a still a disparity between the stocks and the futures - people love to hate this sector.
 The analysts are very bearish, which is a good sign as far as I'm concerned," he said.